• Skip to primary navigation

 four images showing how to make mushroom marsala sauce

-• Heat 1 tablespoon of olive oil over high heat.
+• Heat one tablespoon of olive oil and one tablespoon of butter to the pan over high heat.
 Add the mushrooms and saute for 5 minutes allowing the mushrooms to caramelize.

-• Add flour to the mushrooms and mix well allowing the flour to cook over low heat for 3-4 minutes.
+• Add 1 tablespoon of flour to the mushrooms and mix well, allowing the flour to cook over low heat for 3-4 minutes.

 • Add the ⅓ cup marsala wine and stir until the mixture is smooth.